-Today we are going to make a menorah for our favorite December Holiday, Chanukah.
-Soon, we will light the menorah, sing songs, play dreidel, and eat potato latkes with apple sauce and sour cream.
-If you are looking for other Hannukkah crafts, check out the paper plate Star of David.
+This season we decided to make a menorah for Hanukkah!
+We love lighting the menorah, singing songs, playing dreidel, and eating potato latkes with apple sauce and sour cream.
+If you are looking for other Hanukkah crafts, check out the paper plate Star of David.

 Then, one day, I noticed an empty egg carton still sitting on my kitchen counter and that’s when I got my inspiration.

 - Cut the egg carton into 12 individual cups.